 How do we change our vocabulary when it comes to digital influence in retail?

-The very word “eCommerce” often creates an adversarial relationship with brick & mortar teams who view it as a competing channel, rather than as an enabler of the entire shopping path to purchase.
+The very word “eCommerce” often creates an adversarial relationship with brick & mortar teams who view it as a competing channel, rather than an enabler of the entire shopping path leading to a purchase.
 And pointing to “eCommerce sales” and “eCommerce penetration” as success metrics only fuels the problem by leaving the brick & mortar teams out of the picture.

-We are in an era where teams are saying, “but eCommerce is only X percent of our business and it’s cannibalizing my brick & mortar sales,” and questioning more digital investment.
+We are still in an era where teams are saying, “but eCommerce is only X percent of our business and it’s cannibalizing my brick & mortar sales,” and questioning more digital investment.
 This is one of the biggest myths being busted.